-NOTE: In the State of Florida, qualified graduates from this program may be eligible to sit for one or both of the following certifications:

-Registered Medical Assistant (RMA) or Certified Clinical Medical Assistant (CCMA).
+NOTE: In the State of Florida, qualified graduates from this program may be eligible to sit for the following certification: Certified Clinical Medical Assistant (CCMA).
 The College makes no representation, promise, or guarantee that completion of this program either assures eligibility for or passage of any certification examination, acceptance by any state board, or that this program is intended to prepare graduates for employment in any state other than Florida.
 Prospective and current students, as well as graduates, are responsible for researching and understanding all examination, registration, or licensure requirements in any state in which they seek to become registered, licensed, or employed.